NayeemurR/61040-portfolio/assignments/assignment1.md

 [Your To-Do List Is, in Fact, Too Long](https://hbr.org/2020/08/your-to-do-list-is-in-fact-too-long): A Harvard Business Review article confirming that too many options lead to procrastination.
 The strategy is to just take your giant to-do list and make a new one where you only write down one task.
 This will guarantee you complete the most important task.

 [Overwhelmed by your master to do list?
 You need THIS](https://www.accountabilitymuse.com/blog/overwhelmed-by-your-master-to-do-list): A blog discussing the Red Velvet Rope Method.
 You only keep the absolute necessary tasks on your to-do lists.
 Everything else should just get removed from the list.
-Eventually, you’ll learn to be ok with not getting every tiny little thing done in your life, but you’ll manage your stress better since your to-do list will not be cluttered with junk.
+Eventually, you’ll learn to be ok with not getting every tiny little thing done in your life, and you’ll manage your stress better since your to-do list will not be cluttered with junk.

 [You Have Too Many Items On Your To-Do List, New Data Shows](https://www.forbes.com/sites/markmurphy/2020/01/24/you-have-too-many-items-on-your-to-do-list-new-data-shows/): Forbes article found that 86% of people feel like they don't have enough time to do everything they want to do on their task list.

 [Why Ditching Your To-Do List Will Increase Your Productivity](https://alicedartnell.com/blog/why-ditching-your-to-do-list-will-increase-your-productivity/): A blog that says scheduling tasks in your calendar instead of putting them in a task list will actually help you get things done.
-When tasks are scheduled, you’ll know exactly what to get done and when to get it done.
+When tasks are scheduled, you’ll know exactly what to get done and when to get them done.

-[Feeling Overwhelmed With Too Many Things To Do](https://www.simplypsychology.org/overwhelmed-with-too-many-things-to-do.html): Article sharing that more than half of young adults report feeling overwhelmed most of the time.
+[Feeling Overwhelmed With Too Many Things To Do](https://www.simplypsychology.org/overwhelmed-with-too-many-things-to-do.html): Article sharing that more than half of young adults report feeling overwhelmed most of the time with the amount of things to do.
 This affects all aspects of their lives, such as school, work, friends, group mates, teachers, and parents.

 [Todoist](https://www.todoist.com/): Todoist is a to-do list app, which may seem counterintuitive.
 However, it allows you to organize tasks for today and those that are upcoming, so you only see tasks that are absolutely necessary.
 However, if you fail to do some tasks today, they may pile up in the upcoming section, and we’re back to the same problem of too many tasks.

 [TickTick](https://ticktick.com/): An app that integrates a task list, calendar, and pomodoro timer in one to help you manage and track your productivity.
-I’m not sure how well this would work if you don’t know exactly how long a task might take and you end up underestimating it.
+I’m not sure how well this would work if you don’t know exactly how long a task might take and you end up underestimating it on your calendar.

 [Clarify](https://time.thefabulous.co/onboarding/time-initial): App that acts as an ADHD daily companion.
 It helps build habits for focus, peace, and progress.
 This feels more like a tool for after you get overwhelmed.
 Not sure if it will help you from preventing the stress of too many tasks.